khaleddallah/TerminalLLMAgent/README.md

 # Bash Script LLM Agent

-The Bash Script LLM Agent is a command-line tool designed to help you to:
+The Bash Script LLM Agent is a command-line tool designed to help you:
 * **Generate Bash Scripts:** Given a natural language prompt, it can generate the corresponding bash script.
 * **Suggest Error Solutions:** When you encounter an error in your terminal, it can analyze the error message and provide relevant solutions.